Snapwave333/Redline_Arb/OneDrive/Desktop/ARBYS/mobile_web_app/README.md

 python serve.py
 ```

 This starts a local web server at `http://localhost:8000` that serves the complete application.
-The app works entirely offline after the initial load - no internet connection needed for calculations, only for fetching live odds data when available.
+The app works entirely offline after the initial load - no internet connection needed for calculations.
+For live odds data and real arbitrage opportunities, start the backend server at `backend/api_server.py`.

 **Perfect for:**
 - Running on any computer without installation